How COVID-19 Treatments Can Help Patients

 “Much like Tami-Flu is used to lessen the symptoms of a patient with influenza,” Thury said.
 “Work continues, in many locations, to develop more tools to fight COVID.”

-Learn more about treatment, vaccination and ways you can fight COVID-19.
+Learn more about treatment, vaccination, which now is available to everyone 5 and older and ways you can fight COVID-19.